cloud-ray/small-business-cybersecurity-assessment-tool/README.md

 In the future, I’d love to enhance the assessment tool with the following features:

-- Live web application using Google Cloud Functions
+- Live web application using Google Cloud Functions.
 - Integration with cybersecurity assessment frameworks.
 - Additional assessment criteria and scoring options.
 - Improved visualization of assessment results.